Funeral, interment of American hero, Medal of Honor recipient at West Point

 |0

-This work, Funeral, interment of American hero, Medal of Honor recipient at West Point [Image 5 of 5], by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Funeral, interment of American hero, Medal of Honor recipient at West Point, by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Funeral, interment of American hero, Medal of Honor recipient at West Point